State trade fact sheets - Maine

 - Maine sells more goods to Canada than to all other countries combined

-Building a New Bridge Between Maine and Canada
+Building a New Bridge Between Maine & Canada

-After nearly a century of wear and tear, the Madawaska-Edmundston International Bridge over the St. John River will be dismantled to make way for a new one.
-The project will be funded in part by a $36 million grant from the U.S. Department of Transportation and officials are talking with their Canadian counterparts about how to split the remaining $38 million.
-The present 942 foot bridge serves as a vital link to Canada for Maine companies such as Twin Rivers Paper Co., one of the largest employers in northern Maine.
-Construction of the new bridge is expected to start in 2021.
+After nearly a century of wear and tear, the Madawaska-Edmunston International Bridge over the St. John River will be dismantled to make way for a new one.
+The project will be funded in part by a $36 million grant from the U.S. Department of Transportation and officials are talking with counterparts in Canada about how to split the remaining $38 million.
+The present 942-foot-long bridge serves as a vital link to Canada for Maine companies such as Twin Rivers Paper Co., one of the largest employers in northern Maine.
+Construction of the new bridge began in June 2021 and is expected to be completed by the end of 2023.

 LL Bean Expands to Canada

-LL Bean, the iconic outdoor outfitter from Freeport, ME, has integrated into the Canadian market with several successful endeavors since 2018.
-They launched a Canadian e-commerce site in 2018, followed by the launch of a Canada-specific catalog and the opening of the first Canadian store in Oakville, ON, in 2019.
-2020 has seen the opening of three additional retail stores in Ontario — Barrie in July, an outlet store in Vaughan Mills in September, and one in Don Mills in October.
-The company hopes to have 20 stores across the country with the next expansion plan for the Maritimes, starting in Halifax in 2021.
+LL Bean, the iconic outdoor outfitter from Freeport, Maine, has integrated into the Canadian market with several successful endeavors since 2018.
+They launched a Canadian e-commerce site in the fall of 2018, followed by the launch of a Canada-specific catalog and the opening of the first Canadian store in 2019.
+The company has nine stores across the country.

 Maine exports to Canada by industry